stevemarple/AuroraWatchNet/software/magnetometer/sketches/MagCloud/README.md

     properly tested.
 This feature is unlikely to be compatible with `FEATURE_AS3935` due to limits on the number of hardware interrupts.

+  * `FEATURE_DATA_QUALITY`

+	Include support for a pin which monitors and reports on possible data quality problems.
+The pin could be connected to an external switch used to indicate when local site disturbances are expected.

   * `FEATURE_FLC100`